.

 We’ll stay off the beaten path to get over to our next Christmas Market but not before you’ve had a chance to see one of Prague’s hidden artistic masterpieces.

-At Republic Square we’ll stop for your choice of food and drink from the street stalls which is included in the price (SEE ABOVE CHANGES AS 2022 DOES NOT INCLUDE FOOD/DRINK).
-The choice of food and drink is from any stall at Republic Square.
-Old Prague Ham, Hot Dog, Bramborák, Langoše, Halušky, potato twirls, corn-on-the-cob, roasted almonds etc. The drink choice will include hot or cold beverage, alcoholic or non-alcoholic, beer, mulled wine, cider or medovina.
+At Republic Square we’ll stop for food and drink as you require but this is NOT included in the tour price.
+The choice of food at Republic Square is usually Old Prague Ham, Hot Dog, Bramborák, Langoše, Halušky, potato twirls, corn-on-the-cob, roasted almonds etc. There will be hot and cold beverages, alcoholic or non-alcoholic, beer, mulled wine, cider or medovina.
 I encourage people to mix’n’match to try different combinations.
+Hot alcoholic drinks require a CZK50 deposit on the cup.

 Then we’ll explore parts of the Jewish Quarter before making our way onto the Old Town Square to learn about the Christmas Tree, see it in all it’s glory and arrive in time for the sound/light show if that has been set up by the market.